Proper polyhedral divisors and torus actions over arbitrary fields: Functoriality and semilinear morphisms

 \subsection{Semilinear morphisms of pp-divisors}

-Let $k$ be a field and $L/k$ be a Galois extension with Galois group $\Gamma$.
-In the previous section we saw that there is a covariant functor $X:\mathfrak{PPDiv}(L)\to\mathcal{E}(L)$, which is faithful but not full.
-In this section we consider a \emph{bigger} category.
+In the \cref{section: functoriality}, we saw that there is a covariant functor $X:\mathfrak{PPDiv}(L)\to\mathcal{E}(L)$, which is faithful but not full.
+In this section, we consider a \emph{bigger} category.
+The objects remain the same, but a larger family of morphisms is being considered.